 The class starts with reiterating our understanding of functional movement patterns and helps trains dancers to recognise healthy movement habits and let go of unnecessary ones for their individual bodies.
-As the students will be doing a portion of their learning in asynchronous online time, this emphasis on building healthy movement patterns is highlighted.
+Emphasis on building personal healthy movement patterns is highlighted.
 We will focus on the ability to co-ordinate and conversely deconstruct the body's natural co-ordination.
 The movement combinations are created to trigger the connection between brain and body and to understand the different muscle tensions possible within our movement.
 The relation of the body to the space in which we move plays a crucial role, both within the studio as well as relating to the different spaces which dance can occupy outside of the studio.
 Anchored in contemporary dance technique there is focus on weight and momentum, curving and twisting the spine, finding a balance between release and stability.
 We will progress through a series of simple standing exercises into more complex combinations that move in and out of the floor, within the spaces available to us.
 The musicality of the dancing body is brought strongly to focus.

-In the context of a hybrid online/live studio course, the class will also include a component of written analytical work which we will then translate into practical physical components, and self-reflection.
-Creative tasks will be brought into the classwork as we together discover how to implement dance technique into a more than ever digital world.
+The class will also include a component of written analytical work which we will then translate into practical physical components, and self-reflection.
+Creative tasks will be brought into the classwork as these advanced students further refine how to intertwine technique and creative practise.